iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 ## Unresolved Questions

 - The `credentialSubject::id` field of a verifiable credential is optional and not always a DID according to the [verifiable credential specification](https://www.w3.org/TR/vc-data-model).
 Should we enforce that it is always a DID?
 This affects presentations are noted in the [subject-holder relationships section of the specification](https://www.w3.org/TR/vc-data-model/#subject-holder-relationships).
 We essentially enforce the [`nonTransferable` property](https://www.w3.org/TR/vc-data-model/#nontransferable-property) for all credentials in our presentations currently to prevent verifiers storing and re-presenting credentials as their own.

+- `e.p.msg.iota.issuance.reject-request.invalid-type`, `e.p.msg.iota.issuance.reject-request.invalid-issuer` and `e.p.msg.iota.issuance.reject-request.invalid-issuer` are specific to ["CredentialType2021"](../resources/credential-kinds#credentialtype2021).
+Should they be listed here?
+If yes, should they be marked accordingly?

 ## Related Work